albert-luta/dotfiles/README.md

 ### 7. Add the generated ssh key on platforms(github, gitlab etc)

-**NOTE:** Dotfiles repo connection is automatically switched to ssh

 #### Save the key in clipboad

 For Wsl - `cat ~/.ssh/id_ed25519.pub | clip.exe`